 Medals will be awarded to all participants who finish their designated event.

-The overall male and female winner from each event will receive a medal and award.
+The overall male and female winner from each event will receive an award.

 For the 6 hour Ruck, Men will be required to wear a 40 pound vest or ruck and women will be required to wear a 20 pound vest or ruck.

 The course consists of a 5 mile loop circling the scenic Oxbow Lake then turns onto single track and emerges onto a large open field on top of Sugar Hill.
 Participants will pass by the remnants of a French Settlement before descending onto the trail next to the Clinch River, one of the most biodiverse rivers in the United States.
 The trail then merges back onto a dirt road leading to the start/finish area.

 Packet Pickup will be available race morning at the race site

 The Oxbow Trail is the entryway to Sugar Hill.
 The trail encircles a lake created in the 1970s after large floods swept through the town of St. Paul.
 To prevent further flooding, the river was shortened, bypassing the town and leaving behind easy to develop land in a flood-free zone.
 The mile-long Oxbow Trail loops around the lake and joins the trails leading to Sugar Hill.